 If you’re still reading this and are thinking, “are we all doomed for extinction?” — the answer could be yes if we don’t start to understand how important it is to:

-1 – Get the education on board to understand what a newborn infant really needs in the first year of life.
+1 – Get the education on board so we can understand what a newborn infant really needs in the first few years of life.

 While this might seem depressing, and sometimes I will admit it is, we as humans who are alive right now have a global duty to change these patterns of traumatic transmission.